Coronavirus (Covid-19) information for students

 Need medical assistance?

 - Contact the national helpline 1177 if you need medical assistance* – Do not visit a healthcare provider without contacting 1177 first!
+Note that you should call +46 771 1177 00 if you're using a foreign phone number.

 - Contact 113 13 if you cannot find answers to your general questions online.